fscorrupt/awesome-stars/README.md

 - [fu/fass](https://github.com/fu/fass) - This simple server enables scraping of website with dynamic content.
 - [josStorer/selfhostedAI](https://github.com/josStorer/selfhostedAI) - A collection of one-click self-hosted AI
 - [rivenmedia/riven](https://github.com/rivenmedia/riven) - Handle your Media Library with ease!
-- [amalshaji/portr](https://github.com/amalshaji/portr) - Open source ngrok alternative designed for teams.
-Tunnel http, tcp or websocket connections.
+- [amalshaji/portr](https://github.com/amalshaji/portr) - Expose local http, tcp or websocket connections to the public internet
 - [TheWicklowWolf/LidaTube](https://github.com/TheWicklowWolf/LidaTube) - Find and download missing Lidarr albums via yt-dlp.
 - [Vansmak/OCDarr](https://github.com/Vansmak/OCDarr) - Automates sending and deleting episodes or seasons to sonarr as played based on your rules
 - [nashsu/FreeAskInternet](https://github.com/nashsu/FreeAskInternet) - FreeAskInternet is a completely free, PRIVATE and LOCALLY running search aggregator & answer generate using MULTI LLMs, without GPU needed.
 The user can ask a question and the system will  make a mult